 In our angst driven society so often I hear people self diagnose and identify with their diagnosis, “my depression” or “my OCD”.
 One of the things I like about Narrative Practice is the idea that the problem is the problem.
 You are not the problem.
 This allows for a collaborative problem solving and some interesting new possibilities.
 There are many ways for persons to engage in therapeutic conversations that strengthen and expand a personal knowledge of one’s resourcefulness.

 Read about narrative practice from the originals.
 The Dulwich Center in Australia generously shares material in their library.http://www.dulwichcentre.com.au/what-is-narrative-therapy.html

 I awoke this morning to the twittering of the tiny hummingbirds in the sage outside my window.

-In my office hangs an etching of a hummingbird by Rosey Rosenthal from Los Osos,Ca.
+In my kitchen hangs an etching of a hummingbird by Rosey Rosenthal from Los Osos,Ca.

 The hummingbird speaks of highly focused attention, all that energy to be still and gather nectar.

 There is grace in taking only what we need.
-We are not deprived because the sweetness is already distilled into nectar waiting for us.
-That was the work of the sun,earth and flower.
+We are not deprived, because the sweetness is already distilled into nectar waiting for us.
+That was the work of sun,earth and flower.

 Life still is sweet even after trauma.
-It won’t stop the suffering around you to be still, to be kind to yourself but it will give you delight and strength to do your part.
+It may not stop the suffering around you.
+But there is reason to be still, to be kind to yourself.
+It will give you delight and strength to do your part.

 I bow deeply to the spirit that lives within.